pmndrs/zustand/readme.md

 [![Downloads](https://img.shields.io/npm/dt/zustand.svg?style=flat&colorA=000000&colorB=000000)](https://www.npmjs.com/package/zustand)
 [![Discord Shield](https://img.shields.io/discord/740090768164651008?style=flat&colorA=000000&colorB=000000&label=discord&logo=discord&logoColor=ffffff)](https://discord.gg/poimandres)

 A small, fast and scalable bearbones state-management solution using simplified flux principles.
-Has a comfy api based on hooks, isn't boilerplatey or opinionated.
+Has a comfy API based on hooks, isn't boilerplatey or opinionated.

 Don't disregard it because it's cute.
-It has quite the claws, lots of time was spent to deal with common pitfalls, like the dreaded [zombie child problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children), [react concurrency](https://github.com/bvaughn/rfcs/blob/useMutableSource/text/0000-use-mutable-source.md), and [context loss](https://github.com/facebook/react/issues/13332) between mixed renderers.
+It has quite the claws, lots of time was spent dealing with common pitfalls, like the dreaded [zombie child problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children), [react concurrency](https://github.com/bvaughn/rfcs/blob/useMutableSource/text/0000-use-mutable-source.md), and [context loss](https://github.com/facebook/react/issues/13332) between mixed renderers.
 It may be the one state-manager in the React space that gets all of these right.

 You can try a live demo [here](https://githubbox.com/pmndrs/zustand/tree/main/examples/demo).